davidmreed/davidmreed.github.io/_posts/2018-02-08-static-analysis-pmd-salesforce.md

 Rules can be deactivated by simply removing the entire `<rule>` element, or by commenting it out.
 If necessary, the priority and Code Climate properties can also be changed.
 Note however that in the CircleCI setup described here, any violation (regardless of priority) marks the build as a failure; a command line option to PMD (`-minimumpriority`) can filter on this basis.

 Depending on where you choose to integrate PMD in your development lifecycle, you may have zero, one, or several rule sets.
-Eclipse and Code Climate don't need them (but can use them); Apex PMD and the CircleCI workflow do need rule sets.
+Eclipse doesn't need them (but can use them); Apex PMD, Code Climate, and the CircleCI workflow do require rule sets.

 ## Recommendations

 PMD is a useful tool for maintaining visibility into Apex code quality.
 It's not a panacea: there are many stylistic and functional issues it won't catch, and it can flag a lot of false positives if you enable its entire rule set.
 Despite those caveats, it has a place in the development lifecycle as an early warning of risky code practices, and an enforcer of a basic code style.

 PMD is perhaps best when applied with a very broad ruleset at the IDE level and a very narrow ruleset at the CI level.
-Optionally, a cloud service integrating PMD for Apex might provide a broader codebase overview, although Code Climate does have significant limitations.
+Optionally, a cloud service integrating PMD for Apex can provide a broader codebase overview, with "warning" level rules surfacing violations that should not block the build, but deserve attention.

 I am excited about the promise of a newer tool, Clayton.io, which offers Salesforce-specific static analysis over and above what PMD can do.
 Clayton is under active development and I understand improvements are forthcoming.